SpudGunMan/meshing-around/README.md

   - `videopoker` Video Poker, basic 5 card hold
   - `mastermind` Classic code-breaking game
   - `golfsim` Golf Simulator, 9 Hole
+  - `uno` Uno cardgame, play against the bot or with others on mesh near you!

 ## pong_bot.sh
 Stripped-down bot, mostly around for archive purposes.
 The mesh-bot enhanced modules can be disabled by config to disable features.